When I started making pillows I was always

 the ends of pillows.

 Isn't this detail beautiful?
+And I love the worn and aged silk.

 These trims are not only difficult to find, but are